craigwalton-dsit/inspect-soocon25/README.md

 ## Cleanup

-You can delete the model which we downloaded to reclaim some space.
+You can delete the model which we downloaded to reclaim ~2 GiB of space.
 It should be stored at one of

 ```raw
 ~/.cache/huggingface/hub